 Norwegian-American Historical Association - https://naha.stolaf.edu/

-As one of the oldest and largest ethnic manuscript collections in the United States, NAHA's archival collection includes letters, ledgers, books, periodicals, photographs, diaries, and audio and video recordings related to the Norwegian diaspora in North America.
+North America's largest Norwegian-American archive is located on the campus of St. Olaf College in Northfield, MN.
+NAHA's collection includes letters, ledgers, books, periodicals, photographs, diaries, and audio and video recordings related to the Norwegian diaspora in North America.

 Old Minnesota Maps - https://www.oldmapsonline.org/en/Minnesota